Deep Vein Thrombosis

 • A blood clot in an artery, usually in the heart or brain, is called arterial thrombosis.
 This type of blood clot can cause a heart attack or stroke.

-Both types of clots can cause serious health problems, but the causes and steps you can take to protect yourself are different.
+Both clots can cause serious health problems, but the causes and steps you can take to protect yourself are different.

 Vascular Conditions